altleo/coursera-gcd/CodeBook.md

 For more information on the measures represented in the output column, look up the **features_info.txt** file using the **Supplied Feature Name** given below.
 The file **features_info.txt** is available in the dataset directory of the original data that can be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Note: Features are normalized and bounded within [-1:1].

-Col No. | Supplied Feature Name | Column Name in output file
+Col No. | Supplied Feature Name | Feature Name in output file
 ---- | ---- | ------
 1|NA|activity
 2|NA|subject